civic-data-design-lab/covidnearyou/blog/content/posts/2020-08-31-who-cares-about-covid-19/index.md

 On June 4th, the U.S. Department of Health and Human Services (HHS) released new guidance requiring laboratories to include relevant demographic data, such as age and race, on every COVID-19 test.
 As specified in the Coronavirus Aid, Relief, and Economic Security (CARES) Act *Section 18115*, these changes went into effect on August 1st.
 But did anything *really* happen?

-As a follow up to the [previous article](https://blog.civicdatadesignlab.mit.edu/data-from-reported-covid-19-tests-are-telling-an-incomplete-story:-here's-what-you-need-to-know) on missing reported race data in COVID-19 tests nationwide, we wanted to see the significant effects (if any) of the new federal guidance passed in the CARES Act Section 18115.
+As a follow up to the [previous article](https://blog.civicdatadesignlab.mit.edu/data-from-reported-covid-19-tests-are-telling-an-incomplete-story:-here's-what-you-need-to-know) on missing reported race data in COVID-19 tests nationwide, we wanted to see the significant effects (if any) of the new federal guidance passed in the CARES Act *Section 18115*.
 Previously, we found large gaps in the aggregate data across the United States.
 From this, we asked if anything could be done at individual laboratories or medical testing centers to compensate for the gap.
 Now, we seek to investigate the impact of the new federal regulation on reporting race data.

-Data Comparisons, Before and After 18115
+**Data Comparisons, Before and After 18115**

 Section 18115 may actually be impacting the level of reported race data nationwide...
 But is it enough?